-- N79.
-The cumulative effects assessment (CEA) is the process of identifying and evaluating the effects that arise when the total significant effects of the Local Plan and assessed alongside known existing underlying trends and other PPPs. - N80.
+- N80.
+The Cumulative Effects Assessment (CEA) is the process of identifying and evaluating the effects that arise when the total significant effects of the Local Plan and assessed alongside known existing underlying trends and other PPPs. - N81.
 Cumulative effects are different from effects that occur alone.
-Alone, the Plan may not result in residual adverse effects for a particular topic, for example the effects of urban sprawl on landscape character, but when considered cumulatively, may result in significant effects that require mitigation or monitoring. - N81.
+Alone, the Plan may not result in residual adverse effects for a particular topic, for example the effects of urban sprawl on landscape character, but when considered cumulatively, may result in significant effects that require mitigation or monitoring. - N82.
 Cumulative effects of the MLP are discussed in Table N.7.1 alongside the identified residual effects, with the full CEA provided in Chapter 16 of the main Regulation 19 SA Report.

-Sustainability theme Potential Impacts of the MLP Mitigating MLP policies Summary of residual effects AIR • Increased generation of, and exposure to, air pollution, such as NO 2 and particulate matter, from the construction and occupation of new development and associated traffic.
+Sustainability theme Potential impacts of the MLP Mitigating MLP policies Summary of residual effects K AIR • Increased generation of, and exposure to, air pollution, such as NO 2 and particulate matter, from the construction and occupation of new development and associated traffic.
 Increased pollutant levels can affect respiratory health and lead to adverse effects on vulnerable habitats.
 Policy DM3 (Air quality) promotes design to improve emissions, such as electric charging points and low NO2 boilers.
 Development which may negatively impact air quality will provide an air pollution impact assessment with mitigation measures, including development in proximity to an AQMA or biodiversity designation.
 The Spatial Development Strategy, Policy T26 (Accessibility standards) and Policy DM20 (Cycle parking and storage) aim to reduce reliance on cars and need to travel by facilitating sustainable and active transport.
 Policy S5 (Securing strong green and blue infrastructure), Policy T27 (Reducing health inequalities and promoting health and wellbeing), and Policy DM6 (Sustainable design and construction) all support provision of infrastructure that reduces air pollution.
-Site Policy SA1 (Chatham Town Centre and Surrounds) will ensure air quality in Central Medway AQMA is addressed through the proposal design.
-Despite technological and infrastructure advancements, the proposed development of new homes and employment sites are expected to increase traffic volume and energy demand.
-Therefore, increased pollutant emissions, particularly NO2 and PM10, cannot be fully mitigated by MLP policies alone.
-Continuing the transition to clean technologies will occur over the coming years.
-The long-term effect on emissions and air quality is likely positive, but short-term negative effects are expected.
-BIODIVERSITY, FLORA & FAUNA Threats or pressures to European sites including Cannock Chase SAC (see the HRA for more details).
-Threats or pressures to nationally or locally designated and non-statutory biodiversity sites, including from recreational disturbance or increased water/air pollution from visitors to the sites.
-Fragmentation of the ecological network including priority habitats.
-Policy T1 (Promoting high quality design) protects existing trees and aims to establish new landscape features that promote biodiversity.
-Policy S2 (Conservation and enhancement of the natural environment) requires development proposals to strengthen biodiversity networks and ensure effective mitigation in sensitive locations, including European sites.
-It promotes conservation, restoration, and enhancement of MCZs, SSSIs, LNRs, LWSs, High Halstow NNR, and ancient woodlands.
-National requirements mean development proposals must also provide measurable net gain of 10% BNG. • Policy S2 will help mitigate adverse impacts on designated biodiversity sites arising from most development proposed in the MLP.
-However, the policies may not fully mitigate adverse effects on SSSIs where proposed sites coincide with, or are adjacent to, SSSIs.
-These sites should be subject to specific consultation with NE.
-The MLP is expected to result in a residual adverse impact on SSSIs within the Plan area.
-A potential long-term significant effect on nationally designated biodiversity sites is identified.
+Site Policy SA1 (Chatham Town Centre and Surrounds) will ensure air quality in Central Medway AQMA is addressed through the proposal design. • Despite technological and infrastructure advancements, the proposed development of new homes and employment sites are expected to increase traffic volume and energy demand.
+Increased pollutant emissions, particularly NO 2 and PM 10 , cannot be fully mitigated by MLP policies alone.
+The transition to clean technologies will continue over the coming years.
+The long-term effect on emissions and air quality is likely positive, but short- term cumulative negative effects are expected.